prometheus/docs/content/docs/introduction/comparison.md

 ### Storage

-Sensu stores current and recent event status information and real-time inventory data in an embedded database (etcd) or an external RDBMS (Postgres).
+Sensu stores current and recent event status information and real-time inventory data in an embedded database (etcd) or an external RDBMS (PostgreSQL).

 ### Architecture